yeezerdaw/Travel_Hybrid_RAG/README.md

 This repository contains the source code for a Retrieval-Augmented Generation (RAG) based AI travel assistant.
 The system is architected to provide contextually-aware travel recommendations by integrating multiple data retrieval strategies.
 It leverages semantic search over a vector database and contextual lookups in a graph database to build a comprehensive context for a large language model, which then generates the final user-facing response.

-The project demonstrates a robust, end-to-end implementation of a hybrid RAG pipeline, complete with data ingestion scripts, a core logic engine, an API layer, and a user interface.

 ## System Architecture

 The application follows a modular, multi-stage architecture to process user queries.
 The data flow is designed to enrich the initial query with relevant, multi-faceted context before the final generation step.